-A conflict of interest happens when the personal interests of an employee compete with the interests of Vitec.
+A conflict of interest can be defined as when the personal interests of an employee compete with the interests of Videndum.

 Personal conflicts of interest should be avoided.
-Personal interests can include those of your family, including your spouse, children, parents or siblings, or companies in which you hold a controlling interest.
+Personal interests can include those of your family, including your spouse/partner, children, parents or siblings, or companies in which you hold a controlling interest.

-We do not engage in activities that compete with Vitec's business, either directly or indirectly, or use knowledge gained while working for Vitec to help anyone else compete with it.
-Similarly, we do not do business on behalf of Vitec with a company from which we or a family member or another connected person may benefit.
-We do not have personal interests (either individually or through family) in companies that compete with or do business with Vitec unless we have agreed this with senior management in advance, although we can of course own shares in publicly-traded companies.
+You should not engage in activities that compete with Videndum's business, either directly or indirectly, or use knowledge gained while working for Videndum to help anyone else compete with it.
+Similarly, you should not do business on behalf of Videndum with a company from which you or a family member or another connected person may benefit.
+You should not have personal interests (either individually or through family) in companies that compete with or do business with Videndum unless you have agreed this with senior management in advance, although you can of course own shares in publiclytraded companies.